djxchangxiang/hello-world/README.md

 # hello-world
-Just to test with github
+Hi Humans!
+I know that programming is necessary, so to use github is import.
+To learn, to exchange ideas is happy.